 and SAC should be executed in good faith, on the basis of openness and transparency.

-Further, notwithstanding anything contained herein to the contrary, SACshall be kept
+Further, notwithstanding anything contained herein to the contrary, SAC-shall be kept

 apprised of significant design plans for the Renovations.

 9.2 Amendments.
 No amendment to this Agreement shall be valid or binding unless set forth